 "I'm so sorry," said the king, "Let us make it up to you.
-Take whatever you like from the palace." this, touching that, and just as the sun was setting, he stopped in front of the drum.
-"I'll take that drum." he said.
+Take whatever you like from the palace."
+Tortoise was very greedy so he wandered around the palace for hours, sniffing this, touching that, and just as the sun was setting, he stopped in front of the drum.
+"I'll take that drum," he said.
 The king was a man of his word, so he gave Tortoise the drum.
 But he didn't tell him about its secrets.